 Furthermore, if this agency hired a contractor to handle this maintenance, and they were negligent in their duties or created a problematic work zone that contributed to the truck collision, the contractor could also be held liable.

-Statutes of Limitations and Other Timing Considerations for a Truck Accident Case
+Statutes of Limitations and Other Timing Considerations for a Florida Truck Accident Case

-With so much to deal with after a crash, it can prove difficult to focus on the task of filing an insurance claim or lawsuit.
-Taking care of any injuries should take top priority, of course, but injured parties should know about some time-related constraints that might motivate them to act sooner rather than later.
+With so much to deal with after a crash, it can be challenging for truck crash victims to focus on the task of filing an insurance claim or lawsuit.
+Taking care of any injuries is a priority, of course.
+But injured parties should know about some time-related constraints that might prompt them to act sooner rather than later if they wish to recover compensation for a truck accident in Florida.

-Competing with Other Injured Parties for Your Share of Insurance Coverage
+You May Be Competing With Other Injured Parties for Your Share of Insurance Coverage

-Just as multiple parties could be responsible for a truck collision in Florida, multiple parties can also sustain physical injuries and financial loss from such an accident.
-Remember that insurance companies apply their commercial truck insurance coverage per incident, not per victim.
-This should factor into time considerations when filing a claim or lawsuit after a collision with a commercial truck.
+Just as multiple parties could be responsible for a truck collision in Florida, multiple parties can also sustain physical injuries and financial loss from the accident.
+Insurance companies apply their commercial truck insurance coverage per incident, not per victim.
+This should be factored into time considerations when filing a claim or lawsuit after a collision with a commercial truck.

-In Florida, people who have sustained injuries as the result of another party’s negligence have a definite window of time in which the state allows them to file a lawsuit to recover damages from the negligent party.
+In Florida, people who sustained injuries because of another party’s negligence have a definite window of time in which the state allows them to file a lawsuit to recover damages from the negligent party.

-According to Florida Statutes § 95.11(3)(a), a truck accident victim generally has four years from the date of the collision in which to file a lawsuit.
-If a person was killed as the result of injuries from a truck accident, their loved ones typically have two years to file a wrongful death lawsuit under Florida Statutes § 95.11(4)(d).
+According to Florida Statutes § 95.11(4)(a), a truck accident victim generally has two years from the date of the collision in which to file a lawsuit.
+If a person was killed as the result of injuries from a truck accident, their loved ones typically have two years to file a wrongful death lawsuit under Florida Statutes § 95.11(4)(e).

-It is important to keep in mind that a lot has to happen in this timeframe.
+It is important to keep in mind that a lot must happen in this time frame.

 Our lawyers tend to wait until our clients have reached their maximum possible recovery before we calculate damages.
 If a client has suffered multiple and/or serious injuries, this recovery time could take months or even years.

 After we have crafted a demand letter for the defendant’s insurance company, we will attempt to negotiate a fair settlement.
-If these negotiations do not result in an offer that represents the damages you have sustained, we will file a lawsuit to have the matter decided in a civil court.
+If these negotiations do not result in an offer that represents the semi-truck damages you have sustained, we will file a lawsuit to have the civil court decide the matter.

 While it is useful to understand the first harmful event that led to a crash, when it comes to seeking compensation for injuries resulting from a truck accident, you must also establish the root cause of the collision.